 ‘Congratulations, you have been selected!’
-Seeing an email like this in one’s inbox really brings joy.
+Seeing an email like this in one’s inbox brings immense joy.
 For those who have been looking for a job for quite some time, receiving an email containing the offer letter puts their mind at peace.
-They feel that the entire struggle they had faced during the job search was worth it, especially when the offer letter is in-line with everything was discussed with the hiring manager in previous conversations.
+They feel that the entire struggle they had faced during the job search was worth it, especially when the offer letter is in-line with everything was discussed with the hiring manager in previous conversations and is worthy of sending the job offer acceptance letter.

 Have you been offered a job recently?
 Have you received an offer letter via email that you have absolutely no reason to reject?
-If yes, you must carefully prepare an email reply accepting the job offer.
+If yes, you must carefully prepare a job offer acceptance email.

 So, what should you do next?